containers/podman-desktop/website/docs/compose/podman-compose.md

 ## Requirements

 ### 1. Podman Desktop
 Get the latest version of Podman Desktop by clicking [here](/downloads).
-Refer to the [installation guide](/docs/installation/macos-install) for more instructions.
+Refer to the [installation guide](/docs/installation) for more information.
 ### 2. Podman Compose
 Read along for more information on how to install Podman Compose.

 ## Get Started

-In this tutorial, we will learn about working with containers on Podman Desktop generated using podman-compose.
+In this tutorial, we will learn about working with containers on Podman Desktop generated using `podman-compose`.
 You can find more information about Podman Compose [here](https://github.com/containers/podman-compose/blob/devel/README.md).

-### 1. Install podman-compose
+### 1. Install Podman Compose
-#### For MacOS
+#### For macOS

-There are many ways to install podman-compose on your MacOS system.
+There are many ways to install `podman-compose` on your macOS system.
 One of the easier ways is to use Homebrew.
-To install podman-compose, simply run the following command
+To install `podman-compose`, simply run the following command

 ```sh
 brew install podman-compose
 ```

-To ensure podman-compose is properly installed, run the command
+To ensure `podman-compose` is properly installed, run the command:
 ```sh
 podman-compose
 ```
-and it will return more information about the same.
+and it will return more information about its usage.

 #### For Windows and Linux

-Refer this official [installation guide](https://github.com/containers/podman-compose#installation) to get the latest version of Podman Compose on your Windows or Linux system.
+Refer the official [installation guide](https://github.com/containers/podman-compose#installation) to get the latest version of Podman Compose on your Windows or Linux system.

 ### 2. Using Podman Compose to run multiple containers

-For this tutorial, I will use the [flask-redis project](https://github.com/docker/awesome-compose/tree/master/flask-redis) from the [awesome-compose repository](https://github.com/docker/awesome-compose).
+For this tutorial, we will use the [flask-redis project](https://github.com/docker/awesome-compose/tree/master/flask-redis) from the [awesome-compose repository](https://github.com/docker/awesome-compose).
 This repository consists of many sample projects for you to get started with Podman Compose.
-1. Open the Terminal
+1. Open your Terminal window
-2. Go inside the project directory with the command
+2. Change to the project directory
 ```sh
 cd flask-redis
 ```